penn-figueroa-lab/phys_gmm_python/README.md

 This package offers a nice way to cluster the robot trajectory data in 2D and 3D space based on their similarity measured by their velocities and locations.
 A more user friendly interface will be developed soon.

-**If you want to see the demonstration set by us, you should open the demo_loadData.py and check the following settings.**
+**To check the demonstrations, open the demo_loadData.py and check the following settings.**
 ```Python
 pkg_dir = r'E:\ds-opt-python\ds-opt-python\phys_gmm_python'
 chosen_dataset = 12